 - The employee performs his duties poorly and his negligence or lack of skill or caution causes damage.

 To see whether the employer is responsible, it is also necessary to consider what the employee was trying to accomplish.
 An employer will probably not be held responsible if the employee’s act was not job-related, even if the act took place at the workplace or during working hours.
-Example: An employer would not be responsible if an employee took a drill from work to do home renovations and injured someone.
+For example, an employer would not be responsible if an employee took a drill from work to do home renovations and injured someone.

 What must an employer prove to avoid being held responsible?